f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 With some C++ STD library version, explicit linking to `stdc++fs` is not supported.
 We provide a CMake option `F3D_LINUX_APPLICATION_LINK_FILESYSTEM` that you can set to `OFF` to workaround this issue.

-## Windows

-> Using the portable binary release, I'm unable to run F3D because Windows warns about a security risk

-F3D is not signed by Microsoft yet so Windows shows this warning.
-Just click on the "more" button to be able to run F3D.

-## macOS

-> Using the binary release, I'm unable to run F3D because macOS warns about F3D not being signed.

-F3D is not signed by Apple yet so macOS shows this warning.
-To run F3D, right click on the app and click "open", then click "open" again to be able to run F3D.

-### Thumbnails
 > Thumbnails are not working in my file manager.

  * Check that your file manager supports the thumbnailer mechanism.